 The Academy participates in the William D. Ford Federal Direct Student Loan Program (DSL Program), and disburses federal Department of Education Title IV funds.
-Students who request federal financial aid through the Academy's Financial Aid Office may qualify for subsidized, unsubsidized, or Graduate Plus loans, depending on the student's circumstances and Department of Education criteria.
-Subsidized loans are based on financial need, while unsubsidized and Graduate Plus loans are available to students regardless of financial need.
+Students who request federal financial aid through the Academy's Financial Aid Office may qualify for unsubsidized or Graduate Plus loans, depending on the student's circumstances and Department of Education criteria.
+Unsubsidized and Graduate Plus loans are available to students regardless of financial need.
 Dollar amounts available through the DSL program as well as the interest charged and origination fees are determined annually by the U.S. Department of Education and are subject to change.